-You can open the saved trace using Playwright CLI or in your browser on
+You can open the saved trace using the Playwright CLI or in your browser on

 pwsh bin/Debug/netX/playwright.ps1 show-trace trace.zip

 You can open remote traces using it's URL.
-They could be generated in a CI run and makes it easy to view the remote trace without having to manually download the file.
+They could be generated on a CI run which makes it easy to view the remote trace without having to manually download the file.

 pwsh bin/Debug/netX/playwright.ps1 show-trace https://example.com/trace.zip